Montford Johnson: Boggy Johnson returns

-Montford's Ranching Continues
+Ranching continues

 Montford returned to his ranches and his son, E.B., returned to school in Tishomingo.
 Montford's Camp Arbuckle homestead was in the vicinity of the growing town of Johnsonville, and Montford became uncomfortable with the more crowded conditions of the area (all lands in Chickasaw territory were held in common, so there were no defined properties).
 In 1878, Montford worked out a trade with his friend, Caddo Bill Williams, exchanging eight geldings and an old stallion for Williams' ranch east of Snake Creek, near Old Silver City (just north of present-day Tuttle, Oklahoma).

 After Montford moved his family to Silver City in the fall of 1878, Adelaide and her husband, Jim Bond, moved nearby.
 They built their own home a couple miles west of the Chisholm Trail on the southern bank of the South Canadian River.
 Their homestead location was a suitable place for crossing the river, and cattle drivers often stopped at their home for the night.

 A major problem for Montford during the 1870s and 1880s was the threat posed by Texas cattle being driven north to the Kansas railroads.
 The Texas Longhorns brought ticks that carried [Texas cattle fever] to Montford's herds.
 While the Longhorns were immune, Montford's cattle were not, and he had difficulty keeping his herds separated from the Texas herds.

 In August, 1880, Montford's wife, Mary, became ill with a fever.
 The doctor at Ft.
 Reno, 25 miles away, was summoned.
 He reported that she was suffering from [ergotism].
 Mary died on Aug.
 27 and was buried in the family burial grounds at Silver City.
 Upon hearing of her death, Boggy Johnson asked to have E.B. join him in [New York City] to go to school.
 Montford agreed, and E.B. soon left to join his grandfather.
 Montford visited E.B. several times in New York City, and on a visit in late 1882, informed his son of his intent to marry his cousin-in-law, [Addie Campbell].
 Addie was much younger than Montford, and E.B. objected to the marriage.
 Montford was unmoved, and E.B. eventually relented.

 By the 1880s, Montford was grazing his cattle on land between [Pottawatomie] country to the east, the [North Canadian River] to the north, the [Wichita Reservation] to the west and the Washita River to the south.
 Conflict quickly arose when settlers known as "[Boomers]" made attempts to enter the [Unassigned Lands] prior to the [Indian Appropriations Act of 1889].
 They often burned ranch lands in an attempt to remove food for cattle.
 The ranchers, in turn, built fireguards using [controlled burns].
 These fireguards were typically made perpendicular to creeks to reduce the effort required to make effective barriers.
 The barriers were made by plowing two parallel lines, then burning the grass between the lines, which created a barrier roughly 50 yards wide.
 Creating the fireguards was dangerous, as the fires could quickly turn against the ranchers if the wind shifted toward them.